 This project addresses the memory politics of the 1979 Sino-Vietnamese Border War.
-This destructive war erupted in 17 February 1979, officially lasted only 17 days but in reality dragged on for 10 full years in which tens thousands of lives of both sides were lost and ruined.
-Thirty-three years later, this war stands in both China and Vietnam as a war that-you-aren’t-supposed-to-talk-about and is barred from the states’ permitted national realm of memory and commemoration.
-For the people whose lives were devastated by it, the daunting memory of this war continues to haunt their daily existence today.
-The intensity of their suppressed memory is starling especially in the present context of a thriving politics and culture of war commemoration in both China and Vietnam.
+This brief, but bloody, war killed tens of thousands of Vietnamese and Chinese, yet it is a forbidden topic in both countries today.
+For the people whose lives were devastated by it, the daunting memory of this war continues to haunt their daily existence.
+The intensity of their suppressed memory is startling, especially in the present context of a thriving politics and culture of war commemoration in both China and Vietnam.